 A Louvre Museum ticket also gives you entry into the Musée National Eugène-Delacroix within 48 hours.
 This museum was once the apartment of Eugène Delacroix, the famed French painter who created masterpieces such as Liberty Leading the People, which is prominently displayed at the Louvre.

 On a visit to the museum, you will not only learn about the artist who was revered in his time, but see many more examples of his work.
 This is a great add-on to a visit to the Louvre for art fanatics, and provides a well-rounded view of the history of art in France.

 How do you book Louvre Museum tickets in advance?
 How do you skip the line?

-Standard Louvre museum tickets cannot be altered or modified and so you should take care when purchasing your ticket to make sure that you are happy with the date.
+Standard Louvre Museum tickets cannot be canceled or modified, so you should take care when purchasing your ticket to make sure you are happy with the date and time slot.

-If you decide to book a guided tour for the Louvre instead of a ticket for basic admission then you may be eligible for a refund or the ability to change your ticket, depending on the specific terms held by the provider you chose.
+Suppose you decide to book a guided tour for the Louvre through another tour operator.
+In that case, you may be eligible for a refund or the ability to change your ticket, depending on the specific terms held by the provider you chose.

 Paris Museums Pass

 If you consider yourself a history buff, an art aficionado or a culture vulture, then the Paris Museums Pass may be right up your street.